Lower Manhattan: Rising from the ashes

 The new design -- facing a city of more than 8 million critics -- was intended to weave the complex of buildings back into the fabric of downtown.

-Westfield Group WDC.AX, which operated the underground mall in the original World Trade Center, is in a joint venture with the Port Authority to spend $1.25 billion to build more than 364,000 square feet of retail space at the World Trade Center complex and transportation hub.
+Westfield Group, which operated the underground mall in the original World Trade Centre, is in a joint venture with the Port Authority to spend $1.25 billion to build more than 364,000 square feet of retail space at the World Trade Centre complex and transportation hub.

-At the adjacent 8 million-square-foot World Financial Center, Brookfield Office Properties Inc BPO.N plans to spend $250 million to expand the retail areas to 200,000 square feet of stores and restaurants focused on downtown residents and visitors as well as office workers.
+At the adjacent 8 million-square-foot World Financial Centre, Brookfield Office Properties Inc plans to spend $250 million to expand the retail areas to 200,000 square feet of stores and restaurants focussed on downtown residents and visitors as well as office workers.

 21ST CENTURY SKYSCRAPER